Search

 Well-designed clinical trials are essential to provide the evidence needed for rational treatment choices.
 Clinical trials of antiseizure treatments conducted in the past have many shortcomings, and there is a lack of randomized trials in the majority of epilepsy syndromes.
 There is a need for stakeholders to promote high quality trials in epilepsy, ideally through establishment of international collaborative networks of qualified investigators.

-Based on these premises, a group of European clinical investigators with a special interest in the treatment of epilepsy established a collaborative group named European Consortium for Epilepsy Trials (ECET) with the goal of promoting and improving the quality of collaborative epilepsy trials in Europe, in both adults and children.
+Based on these premises, a group of European clinical investigators with a special interest in the treatment of the epilepsies established a collaborative group named European Consortium for Epilepsy Trials (ECET) with the goal of promoting and improving the quality of collaborative epilepsy trials in Europe, in both adults and children.

 What is ECET?

-Patient representatives
+Patient advocates

+Their role includes reviewing processes, considering the needs of the epilepsy community as a whole.
 The patient perspective (such as the risk/benefit balance and the potential burden of trials for caregivers and patients) is paramount to design efficient clinical trials and definition of expected outcomes.

 ECET encourages patient representatives’ involvement in research, as they provide a unique perspective on the unmet needs of patients and their caregivers.